groundwater-modeling-Spring2020/Course_Materials/README.md

  - Feb.
 25: Dave and Danielle
  - Mar.
 5: Amanda and Ben
  - Mar.
 19: Abe and Tesfa
- - Mar.
-31: Vivek and Jake
+ - Apr.
+2: Vivek and Jake
 ____
 <a name="repo-contents"></a>
 ## Repo Contents